rnwolf/dbr/specification.md

 **Key Principle:** TIME NEVER STOPS - board replicates this reality

+### Operational Procedures & API Mapping
+The conceptual operations of the DBR system are implemented through a RESTful API.
+The standup meeting, which occurs every time unit, is driven by specific API calls:

+1.  **Review:** The team reviews all schedules on the board.
+This is a visual action supported by `GET /schedules` and `GET /board_configs/{configId}`.
+2.  **Remove Completed:** Completed schedules are removed from the board via `DELETE /schedules/{scheduleId}`.
+3.  **Move Left:** All remaining schedules are shifted one time slot to the left.
+This core DBR mechanic is triggered by a single API call: `POST /system/advance_time_unit`.
+4.  **Release:** The next planned schedule is released from planning into the now-free slot on the right side of the board.
+This is achieved by updating a schedule's status via `PUT /schedules/{scheduleId}`.

+### System Control Operations
+The API provides endpoints for controlling the DBR board's timer, which is critical for facilitating meetings and handling exceptions.

+*   **Pause Board:** To halt the automatic time progression (e.g., during a stand-up), a `POST /board_configs/{configId}/pause` request is made.
+*   **Unpause Board:** To resume the timer, a `POST /board_configs/{configId}/unpause` request is made.
+The system will automatically catch up on any time units that passed during the pause.

 ### Schedule Movement Rules
 - **When Ahead:** Work completed faster than planned, row becomes shorter
 - **When Behind:** Work takes longer, schedules stay on board, row becomes longer